- How to access it

 - Using Advanced Search, you can run your search on a specific field from the Case form.
 You'll have the possibility also to modify the operator of search for each field (i.e. equal, begins with, contains, >, <, and more).
 The Advanced Search menu is hidden by default; you need to click on the link Advanced Search from the Companies grid to view it.

 - With Universal Search, you can type any string from the Subject of the Case and hit Enter from your keyboard to generate your search results.
 The Universal Search looks into all the App4Legal database.

 Set Partner SharesPartner Shares has to be activated first in the Money Settings.
 For more information visit the Money Settings page.
 Companies/Contact should also be flagged as Partners from within the Money Module.
-For more information visit
+For more information visit our Partners page.

 Once the Partner Shares is activated and the Partners are defined, through the action wheel on the top right of the Case, Shares of Partners can be predefined so that it take action in the Invoice module.
 The total of Shares shouldn't exceed 100.